Bassamgz/rock-paper-scissors/README.md

 			PlayerOneWon =>4
 			PlayerTwoWon =>5
 ##### Testing
 	- AWS ECS.
+'Not working now, trying to solve a problem within my implementation'
 		- Service is already deployed to ECS and just import the postman ecs saved project and enjoy.

-	- Using Play with Docker:
+	- Using Play with Docker: 'Depends on availability'
 		- Login to PWD.
 		- Add an instance.
 		- docker run -d bgdk/rock-paper-scissors:17 -p 5050:80